L71/containers/pihole-squid/README.md

 The squid config file is in etc-squid/squid.conf and points the squid proxy DNS to the pihole container.

-The pihole management interface is exposed on port 80. \
+The pihole management interface is exposed on port 8128. \
-The squid proxy can be accessed by browser clients on port 8080.
+The squid proxy can be accessed by browser clients on the squid default port 3128.